Kenny-Hui/HK_ATS/README.md

 limitspeed = 2

 [dsdtimer]
-; Key to reset the Idle Timer
-resettimerkey = key0
+; Key to reset the Vigilance Device resettimerkey = key0

-; Time before exceeding the DSD time limit (in second) dsdtimerlimit = 20
+; Time before exceeding the Vigilance time limit (in second) dsdtimerlimit = 20

-; Second before applying brake after exceeding the DSD time limit (0 to disable brake action) dsdtimerbrake = 5
+; Second before applying brake after exceeding the Vigilance time limit (0 to disable brake action) dsdtimerbrake = 5

-; Whether to disable DSD when the train is stopped (1 to disable DSD on train stop) disableontrainstop = 1
+; Whether to disable/reset the Vigilance device when the train is stopped (1 to disable/reset on train stop) disableontrainstop = 1

 ; Whether to reset the timer when a door opened (1 to reset the timer when door opened)